Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for ABT is $122.62, which is $25.51 above the current market price.
-The public float for ABT is 1.73B, and currently, shorts hold a 0.74% of that float.
-The average trading volume for ABT on March 28, 2023 was 5.01M shares.
+The average price recommended by analysts for Abbott Laboratories (ABT) is $121.57, which is $24.89 above the current market price.
+The public float for ABT is 1.73B and currently, short sellers hold a 0.74% of that float.
+On March 31, 2023, ABT’s average trading volume was 5.12M shares.

 ABT’s Market Performance

-ABT stock saw a decrease of 0.60% in the past week, with a monthly decline of -1.99% and a quarterly a decrease of -8.86%.
-The volatility ratio for the week is 1.53%, and the volatility levels for the last 30 days are 1.94% for Abbott Laboratories (ABT).
-The simple moving average for the last 20 days is -0.80% for ABT stock, with a simple moving average of -6.72% for the last 200 days.
+ABT’s stock has seen a 2.10% increase for the week, with a -1.74% drop in the past month and a -8.11% fall in the past quarter.
+The volatility ratio for the week is 1.35%, and the volatility levels for the past 30 days are at 1.88% for Abbott Laboratories The simple moving average for the last 20 days is 0.24% for ABT stock, with a simple moving average of -5.94% for the last 200 days.

 Analysts’ Opinion of ABT

-Many brokerage firms have already submitted their reports for ABT stocks, with Mizuho repeating the rating for ABT by listing it as a “Neutral.”
-The predicted price for ABT in the upcoming period, according to Mizuho is $105 based on the research report published on October 26th of the previous year 2022.
+Many brokerage firms have already submitted their reports for ABT stocks, with UBS repeating the rating for ABT by listing it as a “Buy.”
+The predicted price for ABT in the upcoming period, according to UBS is $117 based on the research report published on March 29th of the current year 2023.

-Barclays, on the other hand, stated in their research note that they expect to see ABT reach a price target of $118.
-The rating they have provided for ABT stocks is “Overweight” according to the report published on October 18th, 2022.
+Mizuho, on the other hand, stated in their research note that they expect to see ABT reach a price target of $105.
+The rating they have provided for ABT stocks is “Neutral” according to the report published on October 26th, 2022.

-Jefferies gave a rating of “Hold” to ABT, setting the target price at $110 in the report published on October 12th of the previous year.
+Barclays gave a rating of “Overweight” to ABT, setting the target price at $118 in the report published on October 18th of the previous year.

 Insider Trading